hackforla/ops/CONTRIBUTING.md

 ### **Working on an issue**

-Create a new branch for each issue you work on.
-Doing all your work on topic branches leaves your repository's main branch (named `master`) unmodified and greatly simplifies keeping your fork in sync with the main project.
+For each issue you address, create a new branch.
+Working on topic branches ensures that your main branch(named `master`)remains untouched and makes it easier to synchronize your fork with the main project.

 #### **Working on an issue (1): Verify current branch is `master`**